zik-uralov/daily-jokes/joke_history.md

 - 2025-11-06 03:22:54: Lady: How do I spread love in this cruel world?
 Random Dude: [...💘] (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-06 03:42:55: I was gonna tell you a joke about UDP... ...but you might not get it. (source: https://official-joke-api.appspot.com/jokes/programming/random)
 - 2025-11-06 04:02:57: Someone once tried to tell Chuck Norris that roundhouse kicks aren't the best way to kick someone.
 This has been recorded by historians as the worst mistake anyone has ever made. (source: https://geek-jokes.sameerkumar.website/api?format=json)
+- 2025-11-06 17:03:18: They once made a Chuck Norris toilet paper, but it wouldn't take shit from anybody. (source: https://api.chucknorris.io/jokes/random)